KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Vrr by Klizzy](https://github.com/Klizzy/MMM-Vrr)

 1. Recommendation: Found `uses: actions/checkout@v3` in file `automated-tests.yaml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/setup-node@v3` in file `automated-tests.yaml`: Replace it with v4.
-2. Deprecated: Found `node-version: [14` in file `automated-tests.yaml`: Update to current version.
+3. Deprecated: Found `node-version: [14` in file `automated-tests.yaml`: Update to current version.
-3. Outdated: Found `MichMich/MagicMirror` in file `automated-tests.yaml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `automated-tests.yaml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `MMM-Vrr.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-Vrr.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-Vrr.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `MMM-Vrr.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.
-12. The branch name is 'master'.
+13. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-VTA-Live by nigel-daniels](https://github.com/nigel-daniels/MMM-VTA-Live)